 St Piran is the patron saint of Cornwall.
 He is also the patron saint of tin miners and his feast is widely observed throughout the county.
 Legend says that he came from Ireland in the 5th century, tied to a mill-stone and rolled over the edge of a cliff into a stormy sea, which immediately became calm.
 He then floated over the water and landed on the Cornish shore of Perranzabuloe where he became an hermit and where he was buried after having converted many to Christianity.
 For Cornish folks all over the world, St Piran’s day is the best opportunity to celebrate their roots.
 In Cornwall, on the 5th of March, all sorts of festivities will be held, more often than not involving a wide range of Cornish ales.
 During the day in Penzance a parade will start at the top of Causewayhead.
 The procession, including hundreds of children from local schools, will make its way through of Market Jew Street before heading down Chapel Street and to Morrab Gardens where the life of St Piran will be performed.

 Indulge yourself and escape to the seaside for a blowing away weekend in West Cornwall.
-Please, mention “Holiday by the sea” Break when booking.
-3 nights with sea view (per person) £ 130.00 3 nights with rear view (per person) £ 120.00 Extra nights £ 40.00 per person.
-This offer is available from the 1st of November 2020 until the 30st of March 2021 Subject to availability and advance booking based on two people sharing a double room on selected rooms.
+Please, mention “Winter by the sea” Break when booking.
+3 nights with sea view £ 264.00 3 nights with rear view £ 255.00 Extra nights £ 85.00 This offer is available from the 1st of November 2020 until the 15st of March 2021.
+Subject to availability and advance booking based on two people sharing a double room on selected rooms.
+This offer can only be booked by email or by phone.
+Please, contact us at : firstname.lastname@example.org or 01736 364744

 Looking to escape for the weekend?
 Stay in our Guest House and enjoy a relaxing and gorgeous getaway break in Penzance.